galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 One of the most important features of Galaxy comes at the end of an analysis.
 When you have published striking findings, it is important that other researchers are able to reproduce your in-silico experiment.
 Galaxy enables users to easily share their workflows and histories with others.

-To share a history, click on the gear symbol in the history pane and select `Share or Publish`.
+To share a history, click on the gear symbol in the history panel and select `Share or Publish`.
 On this page you can do 3 things:

 1. **Make History Accessible via Link**.
 This generates a link that you can give out to others.
 Anybody with this link will be able to view your history.
 2. **Make History Accessible and Publish**.
 This will not only create a link, but will also publish your history.
 This means your history will be listed under `Shared Data → Histories` in the top menu.